 You need to know what maps your system uses.
 You need to know if you have a track or a route file and what map that’s from.
 You need to understand what your settings are for routing too.
 For example, if you have ‘get me there quick’ enabled, there’s a good chance it could generate an unintended route, or when you go off a route, it’ll put you on a main road to the next waypoint – that is not The Twistybutt Way.
 This may even happen with a track on some devices.
 Essentially, you need to know how you app or device works.

-[As of late 2019, Google Maps apparently allows downloads in Japan now which should reduce issues with not being able to get map data when out of signal areas.
-Whether you can get enough detail for a long trip out of signal I don't know, but you should before you try a long trip.]
+[As of late 2019, Google Maps now allows downloads in Japan which should reduce issues with not being able to get map data when out of signal areas - providing you remember to download the map data beforehand.]

 One issue phone users face (and this is seemingly less of an issue for dedicated device users) is that their devices can get hot, and either become functionally unstable or flat out shut down.

-Firstly, local map solutions like OSMAnd+ seem to have this less as they’re not streaming as much information in and out.
+Firstly, local map solutions like OSMAnd+ seem to have this less as they’re not streaming map and position information in and out.

 There are other things you can do: remove any covers on the phone, close any applications you aren’t using, turn WiFi off (even Bluetooth if you don’t really need it) and reduce the screen brightness as much as you can.
 Also, mount the phone where it’ll get some breeze.
 This might mean moving it on your handlebars, or adjusting/removing your screen.
 Anything to get some cooler air around it.